open-mmlab/mmengine/docs/en/migration/runner.md

 </thead>
 </table>

-Table above show the difference between training script of MMEngine `Runner` and MMCV `Runner`.
+Table above shows the difference between training script of MMEngine `Runner` and MMCV `Runner`.
 Repositories of OpenMMLab 1.x organize their own process to build `Runner`, which contributes to the large amount of redundant code.
 MMEngine unify and format the building process, such as setting random seed, initializing distributed environment, building DataLoader, building `Optimizer`, etc. This help the downstream repositories simplify the process to prepare the runner, and only need to configure the parameters of `Runner`.

 For the downstream repositories, training script based on MMEngine Runner not only simplify the `tools/train.py`, but also can directly omit the `apis/train.py`.
 Similarly, we can also set random seed, initialize distributed environment by configuring the parameters of `Runner`, and do not need to implement the corresponding code.